 Furthermore, every hour you spend at Junior Rangers will be credited towards the Wrexham 'Children's University' (CU) this is a Wrexham wide project that credits children for the time they spend on activities outside normal teaching hours.
 Children can work towards a bronze, silver or gold award and will receive a CU certificate and will be invited to an awards ceremony to celebrate their achievements.

-Well it’s easy!
-All you need to do is get your parent or guardian to fill in an application form which can be downloaded.
+Well it's easy!
+All you need to do is get your parent or guardian to fill in an application form which is available from Ty Mawr..

 Junior Rangers meet once a week: